fpischedda/yaff/README.md

 the Scene class:
 - Director: handles scense and propagates events to the active Scene object
-- Scene: abstracts a scene; receives user input events, and provide two fundamental callbacks on_draw and on_update
+- Scene: abstracts a scene; receives user input events, and provide two fundamental callbacks on_draw and on_update; for other callbacks please have a look at yaff/scene.py (sorry, no documentation yet)

 I think this is the very basic functionality that is needed in order to focus to game logic.